WTAE-TV: Pittsburgh's Action News 4 at 7 on Cozi TV Pittsburgh

 On January 6, 2016, WTAE announced that the station will add a 7 p.m. newscast on subchannel 4.2 beginning February 1.
 The newscast will be hosted by current weekend morning anchor Jackie Cain and chief meteorologist Mike Harvey.
-"We understand viewers are constantly looking for news, no matter what time of the day," said WTAE President & General Manager Charles W. Wolfertz III.
-"Our new 7:00 p.m. newscast will give viewers more options to get news and weather information when they want it.
-Whether it's on our traditional broadcast station, on-line, or on a mobile device, WTAE Channel 4 is always looking for more ways to make it convenient for our viewers to get the local news and weather that’s important to them."
+"We understand viewers are constantly looking for news, no matter what time of the day," said WTAE President & general manager Charles W. Wolfertz III.
+"Our new 7 p.m. newscast will give viewers more options to get news and weather information when they want it.
+Whether it's on our traditional broadcast station, on-line, or on a mobile device, WTAE Channel 4 is always looking for more ways to make it convenient for our viewers to get the local news and weather that's important to them."

 Chronicle

 In June 2013, WTAE-TV announced that longtime anchor Sally Wiggin would host WTAE Chronicle, a series of hour-long news specials dedicated to in-depth reporting on relevant topics to Pittsburgh and Western Pennsylvania.
 The format was lifted from Boston sister station WCVB-TV, where their Chronicle has been on the air since 1982, albeit in the form of a weeknight, half-hour news-magazine.
-Wiggin shifted from her role as anchor of WTAE-TV's noon newscast in order to focus on WTAE Chronicle and additional station projects.
+Wiggin shifted from her role as anchor of WTAE-TV's noon newscast to focus on WTAE Chronicle and additional station projects.
 Chronicle debuted on WTAE-TV in March 2013, with a report from Vatican City on the election of Pope Francis.

 The second edition focused on the importance of "The Point"—the iconic area of downtown Pittsburgh where the three rivers meet.

 The third edition of Chronicle aired on December 3, 2013 ("Concussions & Our Kids") which focused on brain injuries in youth sports; and the fourth installment aired on March 25 called "Living Like Lou" a special on Pittsburghers with ALS.
 The original broadcast was accompanied simultaneously with a one-hour telethon to raise funds for ALS assistance; it resulted in over $130,000 raised.

 A fifth edition debuted on September 15 right after the season premiere of Dancing with the Stars called Chronicle: The New Pittsburgh.
 It focused on the rebirth and growth of Pittsburgh in the past twenty years.

 The sixth edition was centered on the highly debated topic around fracking or natural gas drilling in Western Pennsylvania.
 The edition titled "Drilling Down" was the first look at the topic from three perspectives: the drilling companies, the protesters, and the communities impacted by the wells.